-Divided between two continents, Europe and Asia, Istanbul is the biggest city in Turkey and one of the largest and most populated in the world.
-Blending these two different cultures plus the strong religious influence and the historical importance, Istanbul (formerly Constantinople) is a fascinating city and has really interesting tourist attractions.
+Divided between two continents, Europe and Asia, Istanbul is one of the largest, biggest and most populated city in the world and one of the best places to visit in Turkey.
+Blending these two different cultures plus the strong religious influence and the historical importance, Istanbul, formerly Constantinople, is a fascinating city and has extraordinary tourist attractions.

 Things to do in Istanbul

 The most breathtaking tourist attraction this museum, which was a cathedral for almost 1000 years and a mosque for 478 years, was constructed in 537, has a Byzantine architecture and beautiful mosaics.
 This is the main reason I visited Istanbul and I was completely in awe when I entered into this museum.
 The price is a kind of expensive but the visit is totally worth.
 For more information regarding location and admissions, visit the page: Hagia Sophia Museum.

 Located on the heart of the city and across the Hagia Sophia Museum, this is on everyone’s list of Things to do in Istanbul.
 The iconic Blue Mosque is the only one in the city with 6 minarets.
 The mosque was constructed during the rule of Ahmed between 1609 and 1616 years, and is decorated with blue tiles surrounding the walls of interior design.

 The mosque is open to the public, free of charge, and tourists should avoid the pray time (especially midday praying on Fridays) and wear shorts.
 Women can get a head covering on the entrance for free.
 Some people get disappointed because the mosque is not blue as they think but this is a must-see when you visit Istanbul.

 - If you’re just spending a few hours in Istanbul you check: How to take a Free Tour of Istanbul.